Sunye

-Min Sun-ye (born August 12, 1989), known professionally as Sunye, is a South Korean singer, actress and missionary known for her work as a former leader and main vocalist of girl group Wonder Girls.
-In early 2013, she stopped promotion activities with Wonder Girls ahead before of marrying her fiancé.
-Later in December 2014, Sunye confirmed that she officially retired from Wonder Girls and the entertainment industry.
+Min Sun-ye (born August 12, 1989), known professionally as Sunye, is a South Korean singer known for her work as a former leader and main vocalist of girl group Wonder Girls.
+In early 2013, following her marriage, she became an inactive member of the Wonder Girls and officially departed from the group in July 2015.

 Sunye returned to the entertainment industry in August 2018, signing with the company Polaris Entertainment.
 Sunye made her official solo debut with the EP Genuine on July 26, 2022, after signing with Blockberry Creative, a subsidiary of Polaris Entertainment, in February 2022.

-Biography
+Early life

 Sunye was born on August 12, 1989, in Seoul.
 She attended Korea Arts High School and Dongguk University.
 In 2001, Sunye was discovered by JYP Entertainment during Park Jin-young's "99% Challenge" project, where she sang and danced.
 She then trained at JYP Entertainment until she debuted in the Wonder Girls in 2007.
-Sun was one of the longest serving trainees at JYP Entertainment, along with Jo Kwon of 2AM and Min of Miss A.
+Sunye was one of the longest serving trainees at JYP Entertainment, along with Jo Kwon of 2AM and Min of Miss A.

 Career

 Wonder Girls

-In 2006, Sunye was revealed as the 1st member of Wonder Girls as the leader and main vocalist.
+In 2006, Sunye was revealed as the first member of Wonder Girls as the leader and main vocalist.
 The group, created and managed by JYP Entertainment, released their debut single, "Irony," in 2007.
 On January 26, 2013, JYP Entertainment confirmed that Sunye would stop her official promotions with the Wonder Girls just before marrying James Park, her Korean-Canadian fiancé.
 Following the news, the agency reassured fans that the group was not disbanding and that Sunye was not retiring her position as a member of the group regardless of her inactive status.

+In December 2014, Sunye stated in an interview with Joongang Ilbo's US branch at a non-profit church concert that she would continue missionary work; this was reported in the press as her leaving the Wonder Girls and the entertainment industry.
+This was dismissed by JYPE as a misunderstanding, however, in July 2015, Sunye officially confirmed her departure from the group.